-No build up of accrued PTO liabilities on the balance sheet
+No build-up of accrued PTO liabilities on the balance sheet

 Align time-off policy with the realities of how to manage knowledge workers.
-It’s about outcomes (OKRs etc.) and not tracking hours.
+It’s about outcomes (OKRs, etc.) and not tracking hours.
 People work from anywhere, including their homes, so tracking PTO is a bit strange to combine with work-from-home policies without detailed policing.

 While I’ve never seen official numbers, most employers seem to agree that the amount of time off taken by team members is typically lower vs. a system with a set amount of days allotted.
-One company did a specific pilot and found that time-off taken actually dropped.
+One company did a specific pilot and found that time-off is taken actually dropped.

 If anything, some employers feel they’d need to “nudge” employees to at least take some vacation.
-Some have a policy to take at least two weeks per year, ideally with one week of consecutive vacation.
+Some have the policy to take at least two weeks per year, ideally with one week of consecutive vacation.

 When you switch to this system, the details are important, as the department of labor has rules on how you can treat the previously accrued balances.
 Beyond that, it is important to consider the cultural statement on how you handle those.
-For time-off vs leaves, your current leave policies can provide the boundaries on what are leaves and what is voluntary time-off.
+For time-off vs. leaves, your current leave policies can provide the boundaries on what are leaves and what is voluntary time-off.
 For approvals, it is always at the discretion of the company, but manager coaching will be important.